Carversville Stone Bridge

-The Bridge in Solebury Township is an historic stone arch bridge located at Carversville in Solebury Township, Pennsylvania, United States.
+The Carversville Stone Bridge, also known as the Bridge in Solebury Township on some documents, is an historic stone arch bridge crossing Paunnacussing Creek at Carversville in Solebury Township, Pennsylvania, United States.
 It has two spans, each 20 feet long, and was constructed in 1854.
 It is constructed of roughly squared stone.

 It was listed on the National Register of Historic Places in 1988.